cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

 ---
-title: CosmJs - Create the objects for your GUI
+title: CosmJS - Create the objects for your GUI
 order: 22
 description: Create the objects that your GUI will use
 tag: deep-dive
 ---

-# CosmJs - Create the objects for your GUI
+# CosmJS - Create the objects for your GUI

 <HighlightBox type="synopsis">

 Make sure you have everything you need before proceeding:

-* You understand the concepts of [Protobuf](../2-main-concepts/protobuf.md) and [CosmJs](TODO).
+* You understand the concepts of [Protobuf](../2-main-concepts/protobuf.md)
+* You have completed the introductory [CosmJS tutorial](../xl-cosmjs/intro.md).
 * Go and npm are installed.
-* You have the checkers blockchain codebase up to the wager denomination.
-If not, follow the [previous steps](./wager-denom.md) or check out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/wager-denomination).
+* You have finished the checkers blockchain exercise.
+If not, you can follow that tutorial [here](./index.md) or just clone and checkout the [relevant branch](https://github.com/cosmos/b9-checkers-academy-draft/tree/wager-denomination) that contains the final version.

 </HighlightBox>

 With your Checkers application ready for use, it is a good time to prepare client elements that will eventually allow you to create a GUI and/or server-side scripts.
-Here, you will apply [what you learned](TODO) about creating your own custom CosmJs interfaces.
+Here, you will apply [what you have learned](TODO) about creating your own custom CosmJS interfaces.

+Before you can get into working on your application directly, you need to make sure CosmJS understands your checkers module and knows how to interact with it.
+This generally means you need create the Protobuf objects and clients in Typescript and create extensions that facilitate the use of them.

 ## Compile Protobuf

-Create a `client` folder that will contain all these new elements.
+You'll have to create a `client` folder that will contain all these new elements.
 If you want to keep the Go parts of your Checkers project separate from the Typescript parts, you can use another repository for the _client_.
 To keep a link between the two repositories, add the _client_ parts as a submodule to your Go parts:

 ```sh
 $ git submodule add git@github.com:cosmos/academy-checkers-ui.git client